For Us Too is all about ensuring disabled children and their families have the same opportunities in life as others

 For Us Too relies on public giving and public funding

-In 2018 we received a grant from Kent County Council that will help towards the cost of our staff and services.
-We also currently receive a grant from Comic Relief that will end in 2019.
-It helps with staff costs, trustee and staff training, promotion of our sevices and this website.
+We receive grants from Kent County Council that help towards the cost of our staff and services such as offering play and stay activities for children and days out for families.
+We also currently receive a 3-year grant from the National Lottery Community Fund for our family support service.
+These grants help with staff costs, trustee, staff and parent/carer training and workshops and promotion of our services.
 We are always thrilled to receive one-off donations from local groups like the Masons, the Rotary, golf and social clubs; they really make a difference whether it’s for a Christmas party, some specialist equipment or a bespoke training workshop for parents/carers.
 Our annual report tells everyone what we’ve received in the previous financial year, what we have spent the money on and why.
-Our next annual report will be available in September 2018, and you can see our previous annual reports on the Charity Commission website here.
+Our next annual report will be available in October 2021, and you can see our previous annual reports on the Charity Commission website here.